Gabrielvsiqueira/Gabrielvsiqueira/README.md

 ### Hello!
 My name is Gabriel Vitor Siqueira, I am passionate about technology.

-- 🔭 I work as a Tester Engineer at GLobant.
+- 🔭 I work as a Tester Automation Engineer at GLobant.
-- 💼 Technology enthusiast with experience in Full Stack Development in projects for national and international companies.
-Consolidated skills in exploratory testing, automation and various languages, such as PostgreSQL, PL/SQL, SQL server, C\#, .NET, Pyhton, Javascript, HTML, CSS, Typescript, React, Next.js.
+- 💼 TFront End Developer and QA Engineer with solid experience in unit testing and automated testing development.
+I have experience with project documentation, test development, and maintenance, and I have a variety of programming languages ​​in my skill set.
+Throughout my career, I have demonstrated skills in creating robust and scalable solutions, ensuring the quality and efficiency of developed products.

 <div align="center">
   <a href="https://github.com/Gabrielvsiqueira">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=Gabrielvsiqueira&show_icons=true&theme=vue-dark&include_all_commits=true&count_private=true"/>